Skip to main content

 • Build-time proxy: Passes proxy settings to containers during image build

-• Docker CLI proxy: Configures the Docker client for API communication
+• Docker CLI proxy: Configures Docker client and build defaults through ~/.docker/config.json

 Configure Docker Daemon Proxy